-Back to Heat Map Tracker, wouldn’t it be amazing if you could view your website from the perspective of your visitors?
+Wouldn’t it be amazing if you could view your website from the perspective of your visitors?
+What if Heat Map Tracker gave you that ability?

 Just imagine how beneficial this could be for click through rate, finding out which posts, videos, images, and products are focused on the most.